- What Is Canola Oil?

 #3: Contains a High Ratio of Omega-6 to Omega-3 Fatty Acids

 Canola oil is rich in polyunsaturated fatty acids (PUFAS), which are necessary for optimal health.
 However, not all PUFAs are created equal.
 The ratio of omega-3 to omega-6 in foods matters because each has different effects on your body.

 Omega-3 fatty acids are anti-inflammatory and contribute to the prevention of disease, while omega-6 fatty acids induce inflammation in your body[*].

-If you want to balance your ratio, skip canola and go for better sources of omega–3, such as salmon or fish oil.
+If you want to balance your ratio, skip canola in your salad dressings and go for better sources of omega-3s, such as walnut oil or flax oil.

-One of the biggest downsides of canola oil is it reduces your body’s antioxidant capability.
+One of the biggest downsides of canola is it reduces your body’s antioxidant capability.

 - Superoxide dismutase (SOD): This antioxidant prevents the formation of free radicals by neutralizing harmful oxygen molecules.

 - Glutathione peroxidase: It neutralizes peroxide compounds that cause damage.